Bynfezia: Package Insert / Prescribing Info

 2. Bynfezia Dosage and Administration

 - Inspect visually for particulate matter and discoloration.
-Only use BYNFEZIA Pen if the solution appears colorless with no visible particles.
+Only use BYNFEZIA PEN if the solution appears colorless with no visible particles.

-- BYNFEZIA Pen should be at room temperature before injecting to reduce potential injection site reactions.
+- BYNFEZIA PEN should be at room temperature before injecting to reduce potential injection site reactions.

-- Administer BYNFEZIA Pen by subcutaneous injection into the abdomen, the front of the middle thighs, or the back/outer area of the upper arms.
+- Administer BYNFEZIA PEN by subcutaneous injection into the abdomen, the front of the middle thighs, or the back/outer area of the upper arms.

 - Rotate injection sites so that the same site is not used repeatedly.
 Injection sites should be at least 2 inches away from your last injection site.

-- Provide proper training to patients and/or caregivers on the administration of BYNFEZIA Pen prior to use according to the “Instructions for Use”.
+- Provide proper training to patients and/or caregivers on the administration of BYNFEZIA PEN prior to use according to the “Instructions for Use”.

 3. Dosage Forms and Strengths

-BYNFEZIA Pen is available as:
+BYNFEZIA PEN is available as:

-- Injection: 2,500 mcg/mL octreotide as a clear, colorless solution in a 2.8 mL single-patient-use pen.
+- Injection: 7,000 mcg/2.8 mL (2,500 mcg/mL) octreotide (as acetate) as a clear, colorless solution in a single-patient-use prefilled pen.

 5. Warnings and Precautions

-5.1 Cholelithiasis and Complications of Cholelithiasis
+5.2 Cholelithiasis and Complications of Cholelithiasis

-5.2 Hyperglycemia and Hypoglycemia
+5.3 Hyperglycemia and Hypoglycemia

-BYNFEZIA Pen alters the balance between the counter-regulatory hormones, insulin, glucagon and growth hormone, which may result in hypoglycemia, hyperglycemia, or overt diabetes mellitus.
-In patients with acromegaly, 3% developed hypoglycemia and 16% developed hyperglycemia during treatment with octreotide.
-Severe hyperglycemia, subsequent pneumonia, and death following initiation of octreotide was reported in one patient with no history of hyperglycemia [see Adverse Reactions (6)].
+BYNFEZIA PEN alters the balance between the counter-regulatory hormones, insulin, glucagon and GH, which may result in hypoglycemia or hyperglycemia.
+The hypoglycemia or hyperglycemia which occurs during octreotide therapy is usually mild but may result in overt diabetes mellitus or necessitate dose changes in insulin or other anti-diabetic agents.
+Hypoglycemia and hyperglycemia occurred on octreotide in 3% and 16% of acromegalic patients, respectively [see Adverse Reactions (6)].
+Severe hyperglycemia, subsequent pneumonia, and death following initiation of octreotide therapy was reported in one patient with no history of hyperglycemia.

-5.4 Cardiac Function Abnormalities
+5.4 Thyroid Function Abnormalities

 6. Adverse Reactions/Side Effects

-The following important adverse reactions are described below and elsewhere in the labeling:
+The following clinically significant adverse reactions are described elsewhere in the labeling:

-- Cholelithiasis and Complications of Cholelithiasis [see Warnings and Precautions (5.1)]
+- Cholelithiasis and Complications of Cholelithiasis [see Warnings and Precautions (5.2)]

-- Hyperglycemia and Hypoglycemia [see Warnings and Precautions (5.2)]
+- Hyperglycemia and Hypoglycemia [see Warnings and Precautions (5.3)]

-- Thyroid Function Abnormalities [see Warnings and Precautions (5.3)]
+- Thyroid Function Abnormalities [see Warnings and Precautions (5.4)]

 6.1 Clinical Trials Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trial of another drug and may not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The safety of BYNFEZIA Pen has been established based on clinical studies of octreotide acetate injection.
+The safety of BYNFEZIA PEN has been established based on clinical studies of octreotide acetate injection.
 Below is a description of the adverse reactions from the clinical studies.

 Gallbladder Abnormalities